linz/topo-workflows/docs/infrastructure/disaster.recovery.md

 ### Finalise

+1. Ask EPT to whitelist the new EKS cluster API endpoint.
-1. Let the users know that Argo is once again available.
+2. Let the users know that Argo is once again available.
-2. Tidy up
-   1. (ONLY IF [RECREATING DATABASE](#rds-database)) Delete the _temporary_ database in the AWS web console → RDS or with `aws rds delete-db-instance --db-instance-identifier=ID --skip-final-snapshot`
-   2. Terminate the sleep workflow: `argo --namespace=argo stop "$(argo --namespace=argo list --output=name)"`

 ## RDS database